bclarkson-code/Tricycle/README.md

 X, y = load_iris(return_X_y=True)
 inputs = to_tensor(X, is_batched=True)

-# The class labels need to be ints for crossentropy
+# The class labels need to be ints for cross entropy
 outputs = to_tensor(y, is_batched=True, dtype=int)

 # create a model